 In a full abdominoplasty, the surgeon will often insert one or more drains to prevent fluid buildup, which can cause pressure on the incision.

 The drain is a clear plastic tube placed through a very short incision below the main incision, which leads out of the body to a small oval-shaped bulb.
 Each time you empty a bulb, and before you close it again, you will be asked to squeeze it to help drain the wound.
 This will help the surgery site heal effectively.

 How Long Does It Take to Recover from a Tummy Tuck?

-Because abdominoplasty is an intense cosmetic surgery, it can take up to 3 months or more to fully recover.
-Luckily, most patients tend to recover in as little as 6 weeks.
+Because abdominoplasty is an intense cosmetic surgery, recovery time can be up to three months or more.
+Luckily, most patients tend to recover in as little as six weeks.

 During recovery, you will need to limit physical activity.
 You will also work with Dr. Garza to set up follow-up appointments to evaluate your recovery process.
-It is very important that you strictly follow your doctor’s instructions so you can avoid complications.
+It is imperative that you strictly follow your doctor’s instructions so you can avoid complications.